More Early Memories

 And they said it wouldn’t last…

-Here’s a photo that has recently emerged of The Puppets brick that has been built into The Cabin Club’s wall, and whilst The Puppets are no more, there name will always live on as long as The Cabin Club in Liverpool still stands.
+Here’s a photo that has recently emerged of The Puppets brick that has been built into The Cavern Club’s wall, and whilst The Puppets are no more, their name will always live on as long as The Cavern Club in Liverpool still stands.